 ‘ useradd’ command with advanced option:

-16. How to create a new user by using the same home directory of another user?
+16. How to create a new user using the same home directory as another user?

 # useradd -m -k /opt/oracle mable